 PROGRAM GOALS AND OBJECTIVES:

 Our goal is to educate our students to pass the required state board exam and to obtain gainful employment in the field of Cosmetology.
 We will demonstrate and encourage professional behavior within the beauty industry.
-To not only teach, but also to inspire creativity and to provide a professional example to follow.
+To not only but also to inspire creativity and to provide a professional example to follow.

-Our teaching methods will include a variety of techniques such as; demonstrations, lectures, DVD presentations, power point presentations, classroom discussions, textbook and practical assignments, guest speakers, field trips, industry trade shows, individual and group activities such as projects and competitions.
+Our teaching methods will include a variety of techniques such as; demonstrations, lectures, DVD presentations, presentations, classroom discussions, textbook and practical assignments, guest speakers, field trips, industry trade shows, individual and group activities such as projects and competitions.

 UNITS OF INSTRUCTION: More Details located in Catalog